With its low barrier to entry, the dropshipping model of running an online store is very attractive to several people. Why?

 Some online store owners are not patient when it comes to making their brand show up high on the results pages.
 In this haste to get noticed, they employ tactics that the search engines frown upon.

 This is known as blackhat SEO.
-The search engines penalize your site by dropping it back down or striking it entirely from their results.
+The search engines penalize your site by dropping it back down or striking it entirely from its results.
 You should, therefore, only engage in whitehat SEO practices.

 In this dropshipping beginner guide, we have pointed out the blunders that you should avoid.
 These are the dropshipping mistakes to avoid so that your online store can flourish.